MikeTV/PositiveTinker/_posts/2017-07-15-first-post.md

 ---

 What makes for a good blog?
-For starters,  it needs to have posts.
+For starters,  it needs to have content.

 That seems to be the hardest part, if you're not particularly inclined to sit down and write.
 Pretty high barrier to entry, actually.